Far-right extremists still threaten NZ, a year on from Christchurch attacks

 One year on from the attacks, my report card for New Zealand is that we have made progress on greater awareness and action.
 But we still need to do more, including on keeping the public better informed that the problem has not gone away.
 Just ask those who continue to be targeted.

-Dr Paul Spoonley is distinguished professor, College of Humanities and Social Sciences, Massey University.
+Dr Paul Spoonley is distinguished professor in the College of Humanities and Social Sciences, Massey University.
 This article is republished from The Conversation under a Creative Commons licence.
 Read the original article.